 - Do you have furniture purchased prior to 2006?
 It may contain toxic PBDEs.

 - Do you use air fresheners?
-A recent study found the terpenes released by air fresheners interact with ozone to form compounds like formaldehyde and acetone at concentrations, which can cause respiratory sensitivity and airflow limitation.
+A study found the terpenes released by air fresheners interact with ozone to form compounds like formaldehyde and acetone at concentrations, which can cause respiratory sensitivity and airflow limitation.

 - Do you burn candles in your home?
 Most candles, especially the scented ones made with paraffin wax, contain benzene and toluene, two known carcinogens.